Les Houches lecture notes on moduli spaces of Riemann surfaces: Moduli spaces of Riemann surfaces

 As we will briefly mention in \cref{sec:next}, the Hodge class plays a fundamental role in topological string theory.

 We conclude this section with a brief overview of Witten's conjecture.
 We begin with two facts regarding $\psi$-class intersection numbers, also known as \emph{Witten's correlators}: the string and dilaton equations.
-These are equations relating integrals of $\psi$-classes over different moduli spaces.
+These equations relate integrals of $\psi$-classes over different moduli spaces.
 Such integrals are conveniently written following Witten's notation as

-The integral is set to be zero unless $d_1 + \cdots + d_n = 3g-3+n$, in which case the integrand is a top-dimensional cohomology class. \begin{itemize} \item \textbf{Geometric string equation.} The pullback of $\psi$-classes along the forgetful map is given by
+The integral is set to be zero unless $d_1 + \cdots + d_n = 3g-3+n$, in which case the integrand is a top-dimensional cohomology class. \begin{itemize} \item \textbf{Geometric string equation.} The pullback of $\psi$-classes along the forgetful map is